stopiccot/OpenSubdiv/documentation/glptexviewer.rst

 DESCRIPTION
 ===========

-``ptexViewer`` is a stand-alone application that showcases advanced HDR shading with color, displacement, occlusion and specular ptex maps.
+``glPtexViewer`` is a stand-alone application that showcases advanced HDR shading with color, displacement, occlusion and specular ptex maps.
 Multiple controls are available to experiment with the algorithms.